Aniket2117/Tribute-website/README.md

 # Tribute-website
-This is a tribute website for APJ ABDUL KALAM.&lt;br>
+This is a tribute website for APJ ABDUL KALAM.<br>
+Author:-ANIKET MOHANTY